kk-spartans/scholars-cup/08 - Reliving It Up/03 - Would you choose scientific immortality—and should anyone/Biomechatronics.md

 Machines mimicking human body parts to be a replacement to amputating donor parts into a body.
-They can do everything t
+They can do everything that a normal body can do (mostly):

+ -